eadf/toxicblend.rs/README.md

 Takes the output of the 2d_outline command and calculates the 3D centerline.

-This operation only works on non-intersecting loops with islands of loops of edges inside.
-E.g. letters.
+This operation only works on non-intersecting loops with islands of loops inside.
+E.g. fonts.

 If you only need the 2D centerline, you can simply scale the added dimension to zero.